-The OCIO ADSD Field Systems Major Application System is a set of information systems managed by the Application Development Services Division (ADSD) in support of the Census Bureau Field Directorate.
+The OCIO Field Systems Major Application System is a major information system managed by the Application Development Services Division (ADSD) in support of the Census Bureau Field Directorate.

 (b) System location

 The IT system is housed at the Census Bureau's Bowie, MD computer center.
 There are also components hosted in the Amazon Web Services (AWS) cloud, located in the Northeastern part of the United States.